How Do I Comment on an Application

 Objection to and support for an application

 Comments on any application must be made in writing; this can be done via Public Access for Planning or by letter to Development Control, Civic Centre, Home Gardens, Dartford DA1 1DR.
+During the Coronavirus outbreak you are requested to send all comments in via Public Access to ensure that there is no delay in their consideration.

 Please quote your name and address and the application reference number in any communications.
-If replying by e-mail, you are advised to submit your comments as an attachment as either a Word or pdf document.

-- If you wish to complain about a development already underway or completed go to Planning Enforcement.
+- If you wish to complain about a development already underway or completed go to Planning Enforcement

 Publication of comments

-Copies of all comments will be made available on the Council's website after processing, so you may wish to consider carefully what information you provide in your response.
 Objections to or support for a planning application should be submitted in a rational and impersonal way and comments directed to the planning issues raised by the proposal.
 Please note that comments of a personal, slanderous, libellous, defamatory, or otherwise offensive or abusive nature are not constructive or helpful to the process of determining a planning application and may result in an action for libel against you by third parties.

 The Council cannot be held legally responsible for representations from anyone commenting on planning applications which may contain libellous or defamatory statements.